New Year’s Eve drunk driving victim forgets family, warns against drunk driving

 For two years after the crash, Middleton was disoriented, hardly able to walk and in near constant pain.

-“I don’t remember the birth of my kids, I don’t remember moments like my wedding day,” Middleton said.
+“I don’t remember the birth of my kids.
+I don’t remember moments like my wedding day,” she said.

 Middleton’s daughter Nicole Middleton was seven when the crash happened.

-“I couldn’t come home from school and say ‘Hey Mom, look what i did’ because she couldn’t remember that she had kids,” said Nicole.
+“I couldn’t come home from school and say, ‘Hey, Mom, look what I did,’ because she couldn’t remember that she had kids,” Nicole said.

 She said it took until she was 13 to rebuild their relationship and feel like she had a mom again after the crash left Middleton unable to remember her closest loved ones.